kulshekhar/nd004-neighborhood-map/README.md

 Ensure that the executables for these packages are in your PATH.

+## Info

+In addition to Google maps, this project uses APIs from Foursquare to obtain social media details for the selected places.

 ## Setup

 Clone the repository and `cd` into the directory: